-Self-eSTEM ignites pride, purpose, and possibility among girls by providing STEM training that strengthens digital, technical, and leadership skills, reinforcing their STEM identities.
+Self-eSTEM ignites pride, purpose and possibility among girls and women, by providing STEM training that strengthens digital, technical and leadership skills, sustaining their STEM identities.

-We envision a world where BIPOC women and girls are recognized, respected, and valued as STEM innovators, entrepreneurs, and changemakers, driving global solutions that enhance life outcomes and improve the quality of life for their families and communities.
+We envision a world where girls and women are recognized, respected, and valued as STEM innovators, entrepreneurs, and changemakers, driving global solutions and improving the quality of life for their families and communities.

-Women of color are kept out of STEM careers at every step in the process.
+Women are kept out of STEM careers at every step in the process.
 To address this, Self-eSTEM supports these women throughout their journey.

-Foster the personal, educational, and professional development of BIPOC women and girls throughout the STEM talent pipeline.
+Foster the personal, educational, and professional development of women and girls throughout the STEM talent pipeline.

-Building a network and infrastructure to support BIPOC women and girls as the new face and culture of STEM innovation.
+Building a network and infrastructure to support women and girls as the new face and culture of STEM Innovation.

-Foster the personal, educational, and professional development of BIPOC women and girls throughout the STEM talent pipeline.
+Foster the personal, educational, and professional development of women and girls throughout the STEM talent pipeline.

-Building a network and infrastructure to support BIPOC women and girls as the new face and culture of STEM innovation.
+Building a network and infrastructure to support women and girls as the new face and culture of STEM Innovation.

 Read Adamaka’s StoryThe new face and culture of STEM starts with the faces that make up our team.